FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-1/README.md

 A Debian package is an archive file that contains metadata (such as name, dependencies, description) and files.
 You have learned how to write a basic metadata specification file (the `control` file) and you have learned how this, combined with the actual files that you want the package to contain, can be turned into a .deb file using `dpkg-deb`.

 But as mentioned earlier, using `dpkg-deb` like this is not the *proper* way to make a package.
-In the next tutorial we will learn why, and what you should do instead.
+In the next tutorial we will learn why, and what is a more proper (but still not fully proper) way.